adobe-apiplatform/umapi-documentation/docs/createapps.md

 ## Authorization

-All requests to the User Management API must be made using the HTTPS secure protocol and authorized with a current access token and your API key.
+All requests to the User Management service must be made using the HTTPS secure protocol and authorized with a current access token and your API key.
 Include these headers in all requests:

 * **Authorization** : A current access token obtained from the login request.
-* **x-api-key** : The API key for your organization, obtained from the Developer Portal.
+* **x-api-key** : The API key for your integration.

-To gain access to the API, you must create a JSON Web Token (JWT) that encapsulates your API client credentials, and sign the JWT with the private key for your certificate.
+To gain access to the service, you must create a JSON Web Token (JWT) that encapsulates your client credentials, and sign the JWT with the private key for a public-key certificate associated with the integration.
+For complete details, see [Creating a JSON Web Token](https://www.adobe.io/apis/cloudplatform/console/authentication/createjwt.html).

 We recommend that you store your API client credentials and private key with strong protection, but that you do NOT store a JWT or access token.
 You should create a new JWT for each user-management session, and use it to obtain an access token for that session.

-Initiate a user-management session with a log-in call, in which you exchange your technical-account credentials for an access token.
-All further user-management calls in the session must be authorized with the access token.

 ### Log in to gain API access

-To initiate each user-management session, create and send a JWT to Adobe in an access request.
-The response contains an OAuth access token that is valid for 24 hours.
-You must pass a valid access token to each subsequent request that you make to the User Management API.
+To initiate each user-management session, create and send a JSON Web Token to Adobe in an access request.
+Include your JWT in a POST request to the Adobe Identity Management Service (IMS):

-1. Create a JWT, using the API client credentials assigned you when you created your API key.
-2. Sign the JWT using the private key for a certificate associated with your API key.
-3. Initiate a user-management session with a POST request to:
 ```
         https://ims-na1.adobelogin.com/ims/exchange/jwt/
 ```
-4. Pass the signed, base-64 encoded JWT as the value of the URL-encoded **jwt_token** parameter in the body of the POST request.
+Pass the signed, base-64 encoded JWT as the value of the URL-encoded **jwt_token** parameter in the body of the POST request.

-The response contains a valid access token.
+The response contains an access token that is valid for 24 hours after it is issued.
 Pass this token in the **Authorization** header in all subsequent requests to the User Management API.

+You can request multiple access tokens.
+Previous tokens are not invalidated when a new one is issued.
+You can authorize requests with any valid access token.
+This allows you to overlap access tokens to ensure your integration is always able to connect to Adobe.

-* For details of the log-in call, see [Access API for User Management](api/ConnectAPIRef.md).
+* For details of the log-in call, see [JWT Authentication Reference](https://www.adobe.io/apis/cloudplatform/console/authentication/connect.html).
-* For details of how to create a JWT, see [Creating A JWT](createjwt.md).
-* For an example of a script that creates a JWT and log-in call, see [User Management Walkthrough.](samples/index.md)
+* For an example of a script that creates a JWT and makes a log-in call, see [User Management Walkthrough.](samples/index.md)

 ***